erikras/react-redux-universal-hot-example/README.md

 }
 ```

-If you will use migrations, you must install `knex` globally (http://knexjs.org/#Migrations-CLI)
+If you will use migrations, you must install `knex` globally: (http://knexjs.org/#Migrations-CLI)

 ```bash
 npm install knex -g